Questions & Answers

 What does it mean that the education center will have "experiential" learning?

-Wild Paws on-site educational programs will be experiential, meaning students will learn from doing, and then reflecting on these experiences.
+Wild Paws' on-site educational programs will be experiential, meaning students will learn from doing, and then reflecting on these experiences.
 Students will not come into direct contact with animals; learning experiences will be designed for students to interactively learn about the environment, conservation, animals, and human-animal relationships.

-Examples of experiential education include the scientific inquiry method, creative problem solving, experiments, artistic representation, and hands-on experiences.
+Examples of experiential education include the scientific inquiry method, creative problem solving, experiments, artistic representation, and other hands-on experiences.

 What kinds of activities will be available?

 What does it mean to be accredited?
-Who accredits organizations like Wild Paws?
-And why is it important to be accredited?
+Who accredits organizations like Wild Paws and why is it important to be accredited?

 Accrediting agencies set forth a high standard of care and also act as an educational resource for its accredited facilities.
 These agencies also help supporters and donors recognize organizations that are not only meeting these standards, but whose missions and actions demonstrate the level of care and sustainable future for the animals.
 They only accredit facilities that do not exploit, breed, trade, or sell their animals.